LilJamJam/MudaeDB/SecondarySeriesBundles.md

 Campanella 2<br>
 Campanella 3<br>
 Campione!
 Lord of Realms<br>
+Can an Otaku Like Me Really Be an Idol!?<br>
 Can You Catch a Mermaid With a Fishing Rod?<br>
 Can You Turn Down Freshly Baked Bread?<br>
 Can Your Pet?<br>